How Verbal Fillers Affect your Speech

 Perhaps, one more reason could be our thinking process not matching up with our talking speed and vice versa.
 So, to articulate better speech, it’s crucial to pause and think rather than pause and use unnecessary fillers.

-Speech should flow smoothly like butter on bread.
-Excessive fillers take away that smoothness.
-It becomes a challenge to understand what the speaker wants to convey otherwise.
-In this way, the primary message may get lost in the flow.
-That’s why public speakers give so much emphasis on the flow and tone of speech.
+Speech should flow as effortlessly as butter on toast.
+Excessive fillers reduce that smoothness.
+Otherwise, it is difficult to grasp what the speaker is trying to say.
+In this way, the essential message may become lost in the shuffle.
+This is why public speakers place so much importance on the flow and tone of their speeches.
 Want to be a credible speaker?
-Reduce excessive verbal fillers.
+Eliminate unnecessary linguistic fillers.

 Spontaneous speech naturally has some disfluencies as the speaker is continuously ideating their thoughts and concepts.
 All a listener wants to hear is a clear and easy-to-follow message.
 But having a varied number of long pauses and disfluenciescauses limitations in understanding the substance of the speech.